MeoMunDep/Taker-Protocol/README.md

   - `howManyAccountsRunInOneTime`: Number of accounts to run simultaneously.
   - `doTasks`: Enable task completion.
   - `referralCode`: Add your referral code (optional).
 Do not change it if you want to support me ^^
+  - `webReferralCode`: Add your referral code (optional).
+Do not change it if you want to support me ^^

 ### 2. `datas.txt` - 🗂️ User Data